frankiewiczkamil/blog/src/pages/posts/post-4.md

 # Heuristics

-There are many reasons why we might consider our code as poorly designed and/or implemented, though I'd like to highlight two main classes of heuristics:
+There are many reasons why we might consider our code as poorly designed and/or implemented, though I'd like to highlight two main classes of heuristics that I see especially useful for rating our side effects orchestrators:

 - implementation abstraction level, aka single level of abstraction principle (SLAP) - abstraction level in each function should be consistent, no mixing low level stuff with higher level implementation
 - implementation reusability, aka don't repeat yourself (DRY)